George Peppard: Early life

-George William Peppard Jr. was born October 1, 1928, in Detroit, the son of building contractor George Peppard, Sr. and opera singer and voice teacher Vernelle Rohrer.
-His mother had five miscarriages before George.
+George Peppard Jr. was born October 1, 1928, in Detroit, the son of building contractor George Peppard Sr and music voice teacher Vernelle Rohrer Peppard.
+His mother had five miscarriages before giving birth to George.
 His family lost all their money in the Depression, and his father had to leave George and his mother in Detroit while he went looking for work.
-He graduated from Dearborn High School in Dearborn, Michigan in 1946.
+Peppard grew up in the Detroit suburb of Dearborn, Michigan.
+He graduated from Dearborn High School in 1946.

 Peppard enlisted in the United States Marine Corps on July 8, 1946, and rose to the rank of corporal, leaving the Corps at the end of his enlistment in January 1948.

 During 1948 and 1949, he studied civil engineering at Purdue University where he was a member of the Purdue Playmakers theatre troupe and Beta Theta Pi fraternity.
 He became interested in acting, being an admirer of Walter Huston in particular.
 "I just decided I didn't want to be an engineer," he said later.
 "It was the best decision I ever made."

 Peppard then transferred to Carnegie Institute of Technology (now Carnegie Mellon University) in Pittsburgh, where he earned his bachelor's degree in 1955.
 (It took longer than normal because he dropped out for a year when his father died in 1951 and he had to finish his father's jobs.)
 He also trained at the Pittsburgh Playhouse.
 While living in Pittsburgh, Peppard worked as a radio DJ at WLOA in Braddock, Pennsylvania.
-While giving a weather update, he infamously called incoming snow flurries "flow snurries".
+While giving a weather update, he famously called incoming snow flurries "flow snurries".
 This was an anecdote he repeated in several later interviews, including one with former NFL player Rocky Bleier for WPXI.

 In addition to acting, Peppard was a pilot.
 He spent a portion of his 1966 honeymoon training to fly his Learjet in Wichita, Kansas.

-Acting
+Career

 Theatre

 Peppard made his stage debut in 1949 at the Pittsburgh Playhouse.
 After moving to New York City, Peppard enrolled in the Actors Studio, where he studied the Method with Lee Strasberg.
 He did a variety of jobs to pay his way during this time, such as working as a disc jockey, being a radio station engineer, teaching fencing, driving a taxi and being a mechanic in a motorcycle repair shop.

 He worked in summer stock in New England and appeared at the open air Oregon Shakespeare Festival in Ashland, Oregon for two seasons.